mattwatsoncodes/dmg-read-more-dev/readme.txt

 - The plugin is built and ready for use

 == Changelog ==

+= 1.0.1 =
+- Bug fix: Issue with button to open sidebar
+- Improved readme and embedded YouTube walkthrough video

 = 1.0.0 =
 - Initial release with DMG Read More block and `dmg-read-more search` WP-CLI command.